wmclifford/mcp-maven-central-search/.junie/guidelines.md

 # Junie Guidelines — wmclifford/mcp-maven-central-search

 You are a coding agent working in the repository **wmclifford/mcp-maven-central-search**.

-Use the GitHub MCP server tools to access the issue being referenced/worked on in this repository.
+Use the GitHub MCP server tools **only for GitHub coordination tasks**, such as:

+- reading issues and PRs
+- posting comments
+- opening or updating PRs

+Use the **local filesystem and git CLI** for all code changes:

+- edit files locally
+- run formatting, linting, and tests locally
+- create commits using the local git repository
+- push branches via git

+Do NOT use GitHub MCP server tools to upload or modify source files unless explicitly instructed.

 ## Primary rules (must follow)